Thomas-mcinally/advent-of-code/README.md

 # advent-of-code-2023

 ## Todo
-- Remove need for newline in input (many of early days i did this for some reason)
 - Fix github workflow - currently failing
 - Make general solution to day25, and add test